Hemadityamalla/humid_air_chem/README.md

 - 98air_2water_chemistry_old.txt: This contains the humid air chemistry with 2% water vapour in the gas composition.
 - Dry_air_chemistry_old.txt: This is the file without any water molecule reactions

+## Reaction data I added
+- 98air_2water_chemistry_RONS_Norberg.txt: This contains the humis air chemistry as above.
+But I added the reactions from Table 1 of the following paper: https://iopscience.iop.org/article/10.1088/0963-0252/24/3/035026.
+However, I could not find the cross-section data for reactions R1, R2, R9, R14, R15.
+I think I need to find them using the LXCAT database.
+- *Immediate next step*: Obtain the cross-section data for the reactions(including the missing reactions, with help from others), run the data through bolsig- to get the rate constants

 ## To do/ to ponder:
 - I see two reaction sets that can be made:
 	- RONS with dry air.